NLnetLabs/routinator/source/configuration.rst

 additional options using either command line arguments or via the configuration file.

-To get an overview of all available options, please refer to the :ref:`configuration file <doc_routinator_manpage_configfile>` section of the :ref:`doc_routinator_manpage`, which can be also viewed by running :command:`routinator man`.
+.. seealso:: To get an overview of all available options, please refer to the
+             :ref:`configuration file <doc_routinator_manpage_configfile>`
+             section of the :ref:`doc_routinator_manpage`, which can be also viewed by running :command:`routinator man`.

 Using a Configuration File
 --------------------------